banana-piecake/DESCENT/README.md

 Upcoming/wip features :

+honestly jst trying to get this shipped so certain things will be scrapped (marked with SCRAPPED)

 update fracture and ice dagger to be incompatable with lunge, update all inherent enchantments to be exclusive to diamonds or smthng so they cannot be combined with regular items

+SCRAPPED - voidtouched trident

 achievements